benhowell/react-grid-gallery/README.md

 ### General Notes

-As the inspiration for this component comes from [Google Photos](https://photos.google.com/), very small thumbnails may not be the most aesthetically pleasing due to the border size when selected.
+As the inspiration for this component comes from [Google Photos](https://photos.google.com/), very small thumbnails may not be the most aesthetically pleasing due to the border size applied when selected.
 A sensible rowHeight default of 180px has been chosen, but rowHeights down to 100px are still reasonably pleasing.

+Gallery width is determined by the containing element.